seL4/microkit/docs/manual.md

 to obtain the list of free untyped objects that the kernel would give to the initial task.

-While this is non-trivial to do, it comes with the useful property that if the tool produces a valid image, there should be no errors upon initialising the system If there are any errors with configuring the system (e.g running out of memory), they will be caught at build-time.
+While this is non-trivial to do, it comes with the useful property that if the tool produces a valid image, there should be no errors upon initialising the system.
+If there are any errors with configuring the system (e.g running out of memory), they will be caught at build-time.
 This can only reasonably be done due to the static-architecture of Microkit systems.